 Merriam-Webster Dict. – clear, precise; apparent; unmistakable, straight-forward.

-Example/context: the use of both ‘standard’ and ‘simplified’ symbols could lead to ambiguity.
+Example/context: the use of both “standard” and “simplified” symbols could lead to ambiguity.

 Uniform

 Oxford English Dict. – not changing in form or character; remaining the same in all cases and at all times; of a similar form or character to another or others.